Projects

 Preserving Disability: Disability and the Archival Profession

-About the Book: This book aims to address disability, ableism, and accessibility as they intersect with the archival profession—through collection development, archival labor, and accessing historical records.
+About the Book: This book addresses disability, ableism, and accessibility as they intersect with the archival profession—through collection development, archival labor, and accessing historical records.
 Chapters address a wide range of topics at this intersection including:

 • Historical overviews of disability and/or accessibility in the archival field and profession